 The best part of a promo video is that they aren’t restricted to the promotion of products or brands.
-If you have a public awareness campaign to promote, that’s worthy of a promo video too!
+If you have a public awareness campaign to promote, that’s worthy of a promo video, too!
 Just look at the highly successful PSA campaign by Melbourne’s Metro Trains.
 The highly viral “Dumb Ways to Die” video featured a catchy jingle that is still stuck in people’s heads today – nearly 10 years after its original release!

 If you have a product but are running out of ways to promote it, here’s a creative video idea that you can take advantage of.
-Although “tips and tricks” videos aren’t necessarily product-centric, as in they don’t focus entirely on product features, it still allows you to create content revolving around your products.
+Although “tips and tricks” videos aren’t necessarily product-centric, as in they don’t focus entirely on product features, they still allow you to create content revolving around your products.
 If you have some ideas for how-to videos that could be helpful for your customers, then make one!